frankjmontero/Study-notes/JS-Highlights-Notes.md

 //The radix variable says that "11" is in the binary system, or base 2.
 Converts the string "11" to an integer 3.
 ```

 If the first character in the string can't be converted into a number, then it returns NaN.

+ NaN es lo único en Javascript que no es igual a sí mismo.
+Podría ser cualquier cosa pero lo unico que se sabe es que no es un número.

 **NaN is toxic:** If you provide it as an operand to any mathematical operation, the result will also be NaN:
 ```js